MobileDevStar/Capacitor_Sunmi_Printer_Plugin/README.md

 ---

 ## Installation
-1. Download or clone the source from Gitbub
+1. Download or clone the source from Github

 2. Install package via npm from local of the source: